revinfrastruct/risnix/README.md

 * Some DHCP Server for providing IPs to machines that connects to your VPN.

 On the VPN, you will also need at least one Puppet server.

+## Getting started

+1. Download the USB image.
+2. Copy the image file onto an USB stick.
+3. Mount the USB stick and find the `config.json` file in the `risnix` directory.
+4. Edit the `config.json` file.
+(More info below.)
+5. Now, boot a machine on the USB device.

+## How to build the USB image.

+The build was made for running within docker, so you need docker.
+The `run.sh` script will do most magic and generate a `usb.img` image file.

 ## Configuration (the `config.json` file)